Last updated on July 1st, 2021 at 08:01 am

 The website does not openly disclose ownership, though a simple Google search turns up Courthouse News Services Inc. as the owner, with Bill Girdner serving as owner.
 The website generates revenue through advertising.

 Analysis / Bias

-In review, Courthouse News Service reports on new court filings across the country as well as updates to trials and testimony.
+In review, Courthouse News Service reports on new court filings across the country and updates to trials and testimony.
 Their primary focus is on civil litigation cases.
-The wording of headlines is typically low biased such as this: Trump Must Pay $2 Million to Settle Claims Against Foundation.
+The wording of headlines is typically low-biased such as this: Trump Must Pay $2 Million to Settle Claims Against Foundation.
 This story is also properly sourced.
 Besides original reporting, they also republish and source stories from the Associated Press.
 In general, Courthouse News Service displays minimal bias in reporting.